redis/redis-doc/commands/bitcount.md

-Count the number of set bits (population counting) in a string.

-By default all the bytes contained in the string are examined.
+By default, all the bytes contained in the string are examined.
 It is possible to specify the counting operation only in an interval passing the additional arguments _start_ and _end_.